Castle Drive, DE45

 Front Garden: Combination of a range of mostly evergreen shrubs, one medium size tree, bulbs & perennials, and a small lawn, nicely contoured by a curved brick wall topped in sandstone slates, alongside the handsome block-paved driveway.

-Rear Garden: Large well stocked garden skilfully landscaped with patios at top & bottom, providing colour and texture year round, including an Egremont Russet apple tree.
-Herb garden with giant fennel by main patio.
+Rear Garden: Large well stocked garden skilfully landscaped with patios at top & bottom, providing colour and texture year round, including an Egremont Russet apple tree (50 apples in 2018).
+Herb garden by main patio.
 Gated dry storage shed, for garden tools/equipment, and the municipal recycling bins.
 Mains water tap outside Utility Room, and rain water captured from 12’ x 8’ out-building/summerhouse/home-office at bottom of garden.
-Attractive gazebo, boarded on north, east and west sides, providing a calm shelter on breezy days.
+Attractive gazebo, boarded on north, east and west sides, providing a calm shelter on breezy days, and as a sun-trap, being south-facing.
 Greenhouse (tomatoes, cucumbers), and fruitcage for soft fruit.
 Rear Garden is on east side of house, so whole length of garden faces south, providing sunny and shady areas in this very attractive garden planned for year round enjoyment.